 AND…it’s for someone who’s ready for some heat.

 There’s really no way to sugarcoat it.
 If you don’t like “hot and spicy,” then it’s best if you head over to The Dinner-Mom recipe index.
 There you will find dishes that are cheesy, buttery, lemony and a variety of other flavors.
-For example, if you’re in the mood for chicken tenders, then check out Nutty Baked Chicken Tenders.
+For example, if you’re in the mood for chicken tenders, then check out Healthy Chicken Tenders with coconut and pecans.

 I’m a big fan of this popular dish.
 If it’s on the menu, I order it, even though I’m not a fan of deep fried.
 So, I just had to do a makeover that was baked and where the sauce was just a bit healthier.
 Ta-dah…it’s a winner.